Last updated on June 3rd, 2023 at 02:07 pm

 84. The Lord of the Rings Trilogy

-The Lord of the Rings is a film trilogy directed based on the epic fantasy novel by J.R.R.
-Tolkien.
-The story tracks hobbit Frodo Baggins and his friends as they embark on a quest to destroy the One Ring, a powerful artefact created by the dark lord Sauron, and save Middle-earth from his oppression.
-The films were commercially successful and won 17 out of 30 Academy Awards they were nominated for.
+Based on the epic fantasy novel by J.R.R.
+Tolkien, The Lord of the Rings is a story of hobbit Frodo Baggins and his companions as they embark on a quest to destroy the One Ring, a powerful article created by the dark lord Sauron, and save Middle-earth from his tyranny.
+The trilogy, including Best Picture, won 17 out of 30 Academy Awards.

 85. A Beautiful Mind (2001)